 Keep in mind that this mainly applies to candy and junk food.
 Eating a variety of healthy foods, such as fruits, vegetables, and nuts, is beneficial to your health.

 and textures you’re exposed to will help prevent you from eating more junk food

 Researchers report that the popular saying, “out of sight, out of mind” applies particularly well to mindless eating.

 To illustrate this point, one study gave secretaries Hershey’s Kisses in covered bowls that were either clear, so they could see the candy, or solid, so they could not.

-Those given clear bowls opened them to get candy 71% more often.
-They consumed an extra 77 calories per day on average, compared to the other group (12).
+Those given clear bowls opened them to get candy 71% more often, consuming an extra 77 calories per day, on average (